cocos/cocos-docs/en/render/graphics/miterLimit.md

 # MiterLimit

-`MiterLimit` property sets or returns the maximum miter length.
+The `MiterLimit` property sets or returns the maximum miter length.
 The miter length refers to the distance between the inner and outer corners of the intersection of the two lines.

 **Tip**: `miterLimit` is valid only if the `lineJoin` property is "miter".